BEcemErce/Road_Extraction_with_UNet/README.md

 ## Implementation

-In the original U-Net architecture there are 4 convolution blocks in the each decoder and encoder parts.
-In this study, lots of architecture structures including original U-Net were applied and then the best arhitecture was selected which has the 3 convolution blocks in the encoder and decoder.
+In the original U-Net architecture there are 4 convolution blocks in each decoder and encoder part.
+In this study, lots of architectural structures including the original U-Net were applied and then the best architecture was selected which has the 3 convolution blocks in the encoder and decoder.
+In the encoder part, there is 2 convolution layers with the 3X3 kernel size in each block.
+Then, there is max-pooling operation with the 2X2 filter.
+For the downsampling process, the transposed convolution layers with the 2X2 filter size are used.

 You can find an implementation of this model in the **implementation.ipynb**.
 The model was trained with learning rate 2e-4 and batch size 8.
 The IOU score of this model was 0.43.
 The masks that was predicted by the model are shown in below.

 ![image](https://user-images.githubusercontent.com/66211576/180850884-4727faeb-21e9-4345-b41e-5feac8ff1050.png)